Diamond Peak Wilderness

-The Diamond Peak Wilderness is a wilderness area straddling the Cascade crest and includes the Diamond Peak volcano.
+The Diamond Peak Wilderness in the U.S. state of Oregon is a wilderness area straddling the Cascade crest and includes the Diamond Peak volcano.
 It is located within two National Forests - the Willamette National Forest on the west and the Deschutes National Forest on the east.

 Designation

 On February 5, 1957, the Forest Service established the 36637 acre Diamond Peak Wild Area.
 Upon passage of the federal Wilderness Act in 1964 it was reclassified as wilderness.
 With the passage of the Oregon Wilderness Act of 1984, Diamond Peak Wilderness increased in size to its present 52337 acre.

 Geography

 At 8744 ft, Diamond Peak is the highest peak in the wilderness.
 The next highest named peaks are Mount Yoran at 7100 ft and Lakeview Mountain at 7065 ft.
 Diamond Peak is a shield volcano formed as the entire Cascade Range was undergoing volcanic activity and uplift.
 Glaciers carved the large volcanic peak, and when they receded, the bulk of the mountain remained, with snowfields near the summit and dozens of small lakes surrounding the peak.
 These lakes range from one to 28 acre in size.
 Approximately 14 mi of the Pacific Crest National Scenic Trail pass through this wilderness.
 Another 38 mi of trail, including the 10 mi Diamond Peak Trail, stretches the length of the west side of the peak.